nadouani/ping-app/README.md

 To run it, make sure you have Play 2.2.1 installed and under "/ping-app/ping-server" directory run the following command
 ```
-play "run 9999"
+play run
 ```
-This command will run the application on port 9999
+This command will run the application on port 9000

 Web Application
 ---------------